michael-marcal/brag/README.md

 │   ├── commands/
 │   │   └── brag-draft.md          # Main slash command workflow
 │   └── subagents/
-│       └── brag-draft-writer.md    # AI agent for drafting entries
+│       ├── brag-draft-writer.md    # AI agent for drafting entries
+│       └── brag-reviewer.md        # AI agent for reviewing and providing feedback
 ├── draft/
 │   ├── input/                      # Raw user responses
+│   ├── feedback/                   # Review feedback for each draft
 │   └── *.md                        # Completed brag document entries
 └── README.md
 ```

+## How the Review Process Works

+After generating your initial draft, the system automatically:

+1. **Reviews the draft** using the brag-reviewer agent which evaluates:
+   - Spelling and grammar
+   - Language clarity and word choice
+   - Impact metrics and quantifiable outcomes
+   - Structure and conciseness

+2. **Saves feedback** to the `draft/feedback/` directory with detailed suggestions

+3. **Identifies gaps** in metrics or impact data that would strengthen your entry

+4. **Prompts for more information** if specific metrics are missing (e.g., engagement numbers, timeline, quantifiable results)

+5. **Generates an improved version** incorporating your additional data and the reviewer's feedback

+This iterative process ensures your brag documents are polished, specific, and impactful.

-## Example Entry
+## Example Entries

-See [draft/2025-10-12-mikeos-personal-ai-assistant.md](draft/2025-10-12-mikeos-personal-ai-assistant.md) for an example of a completed brag document entry.
+- [draft/2025-10-12-mikeos-personal-ai-assistant.md](draft/2025-10-12-mikeos-personal-ai-assistant.md) - Example of a completed brag document entry
+- [draft/2025-11-01-blog-post-brag-agent_v2.md](draft/2025-11-01-blog-post-brag-agent_v2.md) - Example showing the revision process with improved metrics
+- [draft/feedback/2025-11-01-blog-post-brag-agent_feedback.md](draft/feedback/2025-11-01-blog-post-brag-agent_feedback.md) - Example of reviewer feedback

 ## Why Use This?